MathisonProjects/howtos/domain_ideas/readme.md

 ./domain_checker YourTopLevelDomainWithoutExt
 ```

+After running, it will create a file which will show all of the available domains you can purchase.

 ### If you feel this guide was helpful...

 Please give me a follow or subscribe in the following: